ELife: Abstracting and indexing

 The journal is abstracted and indexed in Medline, BIOSIS Previews, Chemical Abstracts Service, Science Citation Index Expanded, and Scopus.

-According to the Journal Citation Reports, the journal has a 2018 impact factor of 7.080.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 6.4.
 The journal opposes the over-reliance on the impact factor by the scientific community.
+In October 2024, Web of Science has put its indexation of eLife in Science Citation Index Expanded on hold, citing the journal's recently-adopted publishing model as a reason for the suspension.

-In an interview, Howard Hughes Medical Institute then President Robert Tjian reflected on eLife and noted, "The other big thing is, we want to kill the journal impact factor.
+In a 2015 interview, Howard Hughes Medical Institute then-President Robert Tjian reflected on eLife and noted, "The other big thing is, we want to kill the journal impact factor.
 We tried to prevent people who do the impact factors from giving us one.
 They gave us one anyway a year earlier than they should have.
 Don't ask me what it is because I truly don't want to know and don't care."

 eLife Podcast

 The eLife Podcast is produced by BBC Radio presenter and University of Cambridge consultant virologist Chris Smith of The Naked Scientists.

 eLife digests

-Most research articles published in the journal include an "eLife digest", a non-technical summary of the research findings aimed at a lay audience.
+Most research articles published in the journal include an "eLife digest", a non-technical summary of the research findings designed for a general audience.
 Since December 2014, the journal has been sharing a selection of the digests on the blog publishing platform Medium. eLife also publishes commentary articles called "Insights", which are also written in plainer terms than the research article, but focus more on the context of the research.